docker/labs-ai-tools-for-devs/prompts/eslint/README.md

           type: number
           description: The ESLint version, 7-9 supported.
 Use 8 if unsure.
         outputLevel:
-          type: number
+          type: string
-          description: Accepts [0,1,2].
-0 to only output number of violations, 1 is condensed json grouped by violation id, 2 is full lint json grouped by file.
+          description: Nullish values return a summary from the linter. `complaint` returns a list of editor complaints. `condensed` returns violations grouped by violation id. `json` returns the raw JSON output from the linter.
       required:
         - args
         - version